Tracardi/tracardi-api/manual/en/docs/installation/tracardi_ssl.md

 tracardi/tracardi-api-ssl
 ```

-It will start Tracardi with the provided certificates.
-This command expects na SSL key file to be named `key.pem` and
+It will start Tracardi with files from your local `/local/path/to/ssl` folder copied/linked to internal docker folder called `/ssl`.
+If you placed certificates inside that folder then the files will be accessable form `/ssl` in docker.
-certificate to be named `cert.pem`.
+The Docker image expects na SSL key file to be named `key.pem` and certificate to be named `cert.pem`.

 ## Tracardi API behind HTTPS proxy